statoscope/statoscope/README.md

 `Hide 3rd party modules` is enabled by default.

+### Open in editor

+You can open any bundle file in you favorite editor.
+Just set the `editor` option with one of the supported editor ID and click to any file path withholding `shift`-key to open the file in a chosen editor.

+#### Supported editors:

+- `sublime` – Sublime Text
+- `atom` – Atom Editor
+- `code` – Visual Studio Code
+- `webstorm` – WebStorm
+- `phpstorm` - PhpStorm
+- `idea14ce` – IDEA 14 CE
+- `vim` – Vim (via Terminal, Mac OS only)
+- `emacs` – Emacs (via Terminal, Mac OS only)
+- `visualstudio` – Visual Studio

+> Chosen editor must be installed in your system

 ### Integration

 You can use Webpack Runtime Analyzer everywhere when having an access to a web-view (e.g. web pages, browser plugins, mobile browsers and applications).

 #### Atom Editor

-Some code editors have an access to a web view (e.g. `iframe`) and there is a great opportunity to integrate Webpack Runtime Analyzer in these editors and use **unique editor features**.
+Some code editors have access to a web view (e.g. iframe) and this is a great opportunity to integrate Webpack Runtime Analyzer in these editors to use unique editor features.

 You can use Webpack Runtime Analyzer in [Atom Editor](https://atom.io/) by installed [the plugin](https://atom.io/packages/rempl-host).